Nonlinear Dynamic Systems Parameterization Using Interval-Based Global Optimization: Computing Lipschitz Constants and Beyond: Numerical Examples

-where $q_{i-1}$ and $q_{i}$ represent any on- and off-ramps, and ${\rho}_i$ represents traffic density on that segment.} The above model assumes that the highway is uncongested---in this situation, the traffic density satisfies $\rho_i\in[0,\rho_c]$ where $\rho_c$ denotes the critical density.
-By employing Greenshield's fundamental diagram to represent the relation between traffic density and traffic flow \cite{greenshields1935study}, the nonlinearity of the overall dynamic model for this particular system ({supposing that no segment is connected to both on- and off-ramps}) can be distinguished into five different types of nonlinearities, detailed as follows \cite{nugroho2018,nugroho2018journal}
+where $\mc{Q}^{\mr{in}}_i$ and $\mc{Q}^{\mr{out}}_i$ represent the sets of all incoming and outgoing traffic flows $q_{j}$ for segment $i$, and ${\rho}_i$ represents traffic density on that segment.} The above model assumes that the highway is uncongested---in this situation, the traffic density satisfies $\rho_i\in[0,\rho_c]$ where $\rho_c$ denotes the critical density.
+By employing Greenshield's fundamental diagram to represent the relation between traffic density and traffic flow \cite{greenshields1935study}, the nonlinearity of the overall dynamic model for this particular system ({ supposing that no segment is connected to both on- and off-ramps}) can be distinguished into five different types of nonlinearities, detailed as follows \cite{nugroho2018,nugroho2018journal}

 where $x_i := \rho_i$ and $\delta := \frac{v_f}{l\rho_m}$; $v_f$ and $\rho_m$ denote the free flow speed and maximum density (maximum density $\rho_m$ is equal to $2\rho_c$).
-In this case, the following values, which are adapted from \cite{Contreras2016}, are considered: $v_f = 31.3$ m/s, $\rho_m = 0.053$ vehicles/m, and $l = 500$ m. { The splitting ratio for off-ramps are chosen to be $\alpha_i = 0.5$.
-The highway consists of a certain structure, depicted in Fig. \ref{fig:traffic_structure}, such that it has $s$ number of sections and is containing $n$ number of segments in total (including ramps) where $n = 6s+1$. }
+In this case, the following values, which are adapted from \cite{Contreras2016}, are considered: $v_f = 31.3$ m/s, $\rho_m = 0.053$ vehicles/m, and $l = 500$ m.
+The splitting ratio for off-ramps are chosen to be $\alpha_i = 0.5$. {The highway consists of a certain structure, depicted in Fig. \ref{fig:traffic_structure}, such that it has $s$ sections and is containing $n$ number of segments in total (including ramps) where $n = 6s+1$. }

 { Herein, two cases are considered which depend on the way Lipschitz constants are computed: \textit{(i)} \textit{Case 1} which uses \eqref{eq:gamma_Lipschitz} provided in Theorem \ref{prs:Lipschitz_less_cons}, and \textit{(ii)} \textit{Case 2} which uses \eqref{eq:gamma_Lipschitz_2} provided in Corollary \ref{cor:Lipschitz}.
 Specific for Case 2, firstly, the corresponding set $\m \Omega$ is reduced so that the variables considered in the computation of $\max_{\m{x}\in \mathbf{\Omega}}\norm{\nabla_{ x} f_z(\m{x})}_2^2$ for each $z\in \{a,b,c,d,e\}$ in \eqref{eq:traffic_nonlinearities} are only the ones that appear in the expression of \eqref{eq:traffic_nonlinearities}.
 Secondly, we only solve five different maximization problems corresponding to each type of nonlinearity in \eqref{eq:traffic_nonlinearities}.
 Both of these steps apply the approaches discussed in Section \ref{ssec:lip_qib_relation}.
 The expressions of $\norm{\nabla_{ x} f_z(\m{x})}_2^2$ for each $z$ are listed as follows